FormidableLabs/freactal/README.md

 ### Accessing state from a child component

 As was mentioned above, the `provideState`-wrapped component isn't really the one that provides access to state.
 That's `injectState`'s job.
-So what would stop you from injecting state into a child component, one that isn't containing state itself?
+So what would stop you from injecting state into a child component that isn't containing state itself?
 The answer is nothing!

 Let's modify the example so that we're injecting state into a child component.